SimonChong/Linny/README.md

 * Serves one ad or ad campaign
 * Measures ad views and click-throughs
-* Measures any number of conversion landing pages
+* Measures any number of conversions on any number of pages
 * Simple click-through link tagging and generation